 It is made in America.
 As far as weight is concerned, you are looking at about 5 ounces.
 The blades are made of high carbon steel.
 Each one is sharpened by hand.
 You get a razor-sharp blade straight out of the box.

-There is an aluminium frame and a veneer inlay that is put together with a bow structure.
+It has an aluminum frame and a veneer inlay that is put together with a bow structure.
 This delivers comfort as you carve for prolonged periods.
 The size makes it easy to carry it around with you so you can get whittling done on the go.
 There are two anchor points on the frame of the blade.
 These points give the entire structure some rigidity and a stable feel.
 This provides comfort when carving for an extended period.

 It is a slim, lightweight blade that features a metal housing and a wooden centre.
 The inlay pieces were well finished on the one that we bought.
 Others have reported contrasting experiences.

 The roughing knife is slightly pointed at its end which gives it the versatility to also be used for some detailing work.

 The cutting knife is shorted.
 It has a thicker blade that looks sturdier.

 We would recommend this blade to beginners and anyone else looking to have a versatile whittling knife that they can use on the go, whether you are going camping or fishing.
 Having this blade with you will allow you to fill in your free time with some wholesome whittling.
 It is also an affordable knife.
 This is always a bonus.

 Maintaining the blade as sharp as you receive it is easier when you can fold it into itself.
 There isn’t a need to purchase an extra case or other accessories to put it into.

 Other than carving a spoon where you may need a specialised blade, there aren’t many other projects that we could think of that this knife would fail to tackle.
 Between the two knives, it should be easy enough to get what you need out of one of them.

 The blades pull out and close.